-ACM Awards Winners 2018 — Full List: Lauren Alaina & More
+ACM Awards Winners 2018 — Full List: Miranda Lambert & More

 The Academy of Country Music honored the best country artists of the year during its annual ceremony.
 We’ll be updating the list of winners live as the show gets underway!